U.S. to approve sales it deems safe to blacklisted Huawei

 The move, which required the Commerce Department to draw up an enforcement plan, was seen as paving the way to ban U.S. companies from buying from Huawei, at a time when U.S. wireless carriers are looking for partners as they roll out 5G networks.

-On Tuesday, Ross said that agency would issue an “interim final rule” in mid-October to implement Trump’s executive order.
+On Tuesday, Ross said Commerce would issue an “interim final rule” in mid-October to implement Trump’s executive order.
 Interim final rules go into effect immediately, even as they seek public comment that could be used to modify regulations going forward.

 The United States has engaged Beijing in a tit-for-tat trade war over accusations that China steals American intellectual property (IP) and forces U.S. companies to transfer their technology to Chinese firms to gain access to markets.

-But Ross also warned American companies against putting their technology at risk in order to boost profits.
+But Ross warned American companies against putting their technology at risk in order to boost profits.

-“The private sector must act responsibly and protect technologies with national security ramifications,” Ross warned American firms.
+“The private sector must act responsibly and protect technologies with national security ramifications,” Ross said.
 “It is wrong to trade secret or sensitive IP or source code for access to a foreign market, however lucrative that market might be.”

 Ross also called out China directly, pointing to “China’s tenacious pursuit of American technologies” to modernize its military.
 “This cannot be tolerated,” he said.

-Reporting by Karen Freifeld and Alexandra Alper.; Editing by Chizu Nomiyama, Susan Thomas, Marguerita Choy, Jonathan Oatis and David Gregorio
+Reporting by Karen Freifeld and Alexandra Alper; Editing by Marguerita Choy, Jonathan Oatis, David Gregorio and Leslie Adler